beardsvibe/buildfox/formats/ninja.md

 	subninja other_ninja_file.ninja # imports other file, other file gets private namescope which shadows current namescope include other_file.ninja # just includes other file as is

-	build ... # not sure about this one

 ### Escaping